onions2345/script-to-screen/README.md

 # 🎬 Script to Screen

-**Turn any script into a voiced, illustrated video and/or storyboard — free, in your browser, no signup.**
+**Turn any script into a voiced, illustrated video — free, in your browser, no signup.**

 Paste a screenplay or story.
-It works out who speaks each line, gives every character its own voice, reads it aloud, sketches the visuals, and hands you the finished audio as a single file.
+It works out who speaks each line, gives every character its own voice, reads it aloud, sketches the visuals, and hands you the finished audio and images as a single video file.

 **▶ Live:** https://onions2345.github.io/script-to-screen/